 - use of illegal drugs

-- brain infections, such as meningitis
+- brain infections, like meningitis

 - brain and head injuries